 Let Us Entertain You

 The valley boasts a vibrant arts scene with downtown entertainment venues in Lewisburg and White Sulphur Springs.
-Reserve a seat for a live drama, comedy or musical performance at Greenbrier Valley Theatre, or a concert at Carnegie Hall or Cross Creek on Main.
+Reserve a seat for a live drama, comedy or musical performance at Greenbrier Valley Theatre, or a concert at Carnegie Hall.
 Freed from the cavernous halls and impersonal stadiums of big cities, discover the immediacy of the experience when high-caliber artists perform in these smaller, more intimate spaces.

 Feel the Wind in Your Hair

 Drink in the lush landscapes along the valley’s curvy backroads, stopping in a small town or pausing at a scenic overlook to appreciate a mountain view or rustic covered bridge.
 While such leisurely drives can be had in your own automobile, Greenbrier Off-Road Adventures offers a chance to ride on the wild side in the form of a Polaris RZR experience or the edgy Slingshot, a three-wheeled open-air roadster you can rent for a half or full-day trip.

 Connect with Mother Nature

 There’s no better way to connect with nature than hiking one of the Greenbrier Valley’s forested trails.
 Best known is the Greenbrier River Trail, a wide 78-mile former railway bed that begins in Caldwell and ends in Cass, with plenty of scenic vistas (and occasional wildlife) along the way.
 Also intriguing is a pair of shorter “loop” trails — Blue Bend Loop and Lake Sherwood trails will end where you started!

 Quench Your Thirst